owaisrizvi97/End-to-End-Kubernetes-DevSecOps-Project/README.md

 6. **Docker:** Containerized application deployment
 7. **SonarQube:** Unveiling code quality insights
 8. **Terraform:** Infrastructure as Code for AWS EKS

-## Blog Implementation 📝
-   To implement this project, follow the step-by-step guide in our detailed [blog post](https://amanpathakdevops.medium.com/devsecops-mastery-a-step-by-step-guide-to-deploying-tetris-on-aws-eks-with-jenkins-and-argocd-3adcf21b3120).
-Learn how each tool plays a crucial role in achieving DevSecOps excellence.

-## Acknowledgments 🙌
-   Special thanks to the open-source community and the contributors who make learning and collaboration an incredible journey.

 ## License 📄
    This project is licensed under the Apache-2.0 license see the [LICENSE](http://www.apache.org/licenses/) file for details.